 2. Espirito Santo

 Although there are a few Arabica coffee farms in the south, Espírito Santo is the largest producer of robusta in Brazil.
-Here coffee is grown on small family farms who are committed to producing high quality coffee, even if the yield is low.
+Here coffee is grown on small family farms that are committed to producing high-quality coffee, even if the yield is low.

 3. São Paulo

 Most Brazilian coffee is exported from the Port of Santos in São Paulo.
 The Mogiana region which produces a large portion of the coffee from São Paulo has uneven terrain, high altitudes and mild temperatures.

 This state was the latest addition to Brazil’s coffee-producing regions.
 Beginning in the 1970s, this region is known for the use of new technologies and irrigation to produce high-quality coffee.

 Its Cerrado and Planalto regions boast high productivity thanks to the introduction of technology, which helps in keeping costs low.

 Brazil is the world’s largest producer of coffee.
 Annually, Brazil exports 2,652,000 metric tons (5,714,381,000 pounds) of coffee beans.
 This translates to 44,200,000 bags (60 kilograms per bag) of coffee beans.
 Source.